 - Older pets – in some cases, separation anxiety can develop or reappear with age

-- Pets with noise phobia – for example, if a dog is afraid of thunderstorms, he may be nervous to experience loud thunder and connect hearing those noises at some point when the owner is gone.
+- Pets with noise phobia – for example, if a dog is afraid of thunderstorms, he may be nervous about experiencing loud thunder and connect hearing those noises at some point when the owner is gone.

 Keep in mind social behaviors in dogs reflect their descent from wolves, which have a very structured society.
-Cohesion of the group or “pack” is critical to survival.
-Social attachments in dogs are what predisposes them to experience separation-related emotions and behaviors.
+The cohesion of the group or “pack” is critical to survival.
+Social attachments in dogs are what predispose them to experience separation-related emotions and behaviors.

 Behavioral training and changes in the home are two essential components in effectively treating separation anxiety.